paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

 Identify the most important stakeholders of the system:

-* For whom are we creating value?
-* Who is paying for development?
-* Who is paying for operations?
-* Who are our most important customers?
 * Who are our most important contributors?
+* Who is responsible for operations?
+* Who are our most important consumers?
+* Who is doing the development?

 <a id="functions"/>
-### Core Functions
+### Core Principles

+* What is the definition in business terms?
 * What are the most important functions, features or use-cases of the system?
 * What activities or processes does it offer?
 * What is the major use-case?
-* Which of the functions generates high value for stakeholders?
 * Which functions are risky, dangerous or critical?

 <a id="quality"/>
 ### Quality Requirements

-What are the important quality goals and requirements, like speed, scalability, reliability, usability, security, safety, capacity or similar.
+What are the important quality goals and requirements, like data latency, scalability, reliability, security or similar.

 See the companion [site on quality](https://quality.arc42.org), where you find detailed descriptions of more than 130 quality attributes, plus numerous examples of specific quality requirements.